Oligodendrocyte progenitor cell: Neuromodulation

-Neuron-OPC synapse
+Neuron–OPC synapse

 OPCs express numerous voltage-gated ion channels and neurotransmitter receptors.
-Structural studies have shown that neurons form synapses with OPCs in both gray matter and white matter.
+Structural studies have shown that neurons form synapses with OPCs in both grey matter and white matter.
 Electron microscopy revealed OPC membranes apposed to neuronal presynaptic terminals filled with synaptic vesicles.
 OPCs express AMPA receptors and GABAA receptors and undergo small membrane depolarizations in response to presynaptic vesicular glutamate or GABA release.

 OPCs can undergo cell division while maintaining synaptic inputs from neurons.
 These observations suggest that cells that receive neuronal synaptic inputs and those that differentiate into oligodendrocytes are not mutually exclusive cell populations but that the same population of OPCs can receive synaptic inputs and generate myelinating oligodendrocytes.
 However, OPCs appear to lose their ability to respond to synaptic inputs from neurons as they differentiate into mature oligodendrocytes.
 The functional significance of the neuron-OPC synapses remains to be elucidated.

 Immunomodulation

-OPCs may participate in both initiation and resolution of immune responses to disease or injury.
+OPCs have been increasingly recognized for their pivotal role in modulating immune responses, particularly in autoimmune diseases such as multiple sclerosis.
+They may participate in both initiation and resolution of immune responses to disease or injury.
 They are highly responsive to injury, undergo a morphological activation similar to that of astrocytes and microglia, and may contribute to glial scar formation.
 Conversely, OPCs have been shown to downregulate microglia activation and protect against neuronal death.
 They also express and secrete many immune-related molecules, such as chemokines, cytokines, interleukins, and other related ligands or receptors.
-Recent work has illustrated that OPCs can act as antigen presenting cells via both MHC class I and class II and can activate both CD4+ and CD8+ T cells.
+OPCs can internalize myelin debris via phagocytosis, a process mediated through the LRP1 pathway.
+Furthermore, recent works have illustrated that OPCs can act as antigen presenting cells via both MHC class I and class II and can modulate both CD4+ and CD8+ T cells.

 Clinical significance

-Transplantation of OPCs has been considered as a possible treatment for neurological diseases which cause demyelinatior.
+Transplantation of OPCs has been considered as a possible treatment for neurological diseases which cause demyelination.
 However, it is difficult to generate a suitable number of quality cells for clinical use.
 Finding a source for these cells remains impractical as of 2016.
 Should adult cells be used for transplantation, a brain biopsy would be required for each patient, adding to the risk of immune rejection.
 Embryonically derived stem cells have been demonstrated to carry out remyelination under laboratory conditions, but some religious groups are opposed to their use.
 Adult central nervous system stem cells have also been shown to generate myelinating oligodendrocytes, but are not readily accessible.

 Even if a viable source of OPCs were found, identifying and monitoring the outcome of remyelination remains difficult, though multimodal measures of conduction velocity and emerging magnetic resonance imaging techniques offer improved sensitivity versus other imaging methods.
 In addition, the interaction between transplanted cells and immune cells and the effect of inflammatory immune cells on remyelination have yet to be fully characterized.
 If the failure of endogenous remyelination is due to an unfavorable differentiation environment, then this will have to be addressed prior to transplantation.